benhuson/wp-subtitle/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+Subtitle field moved to below title field (only in WordPress 3.5+)

 = 2.1 =
-* Fixed static method warnings and only load admin functionality when needed.
+Fixed static method warnings and only load admin functionality when needed.

 = 2.0 =
-* Added custom post type support and support for more recent versions of WordPress.
+Added custom post type support and support for more recent versions of WordPress.

 = 1.0 =
-* Initial release.
+Initial release.